ipozdeev/it-skills-for-research/introduction.md

 path = expand_var("$RESEARCHPATH") + "project_1/data/data.csv"
 data = import_csv(path)
 ```
-Setting the variable to a different location (e.g. on another machine) would immediately make the code executable.

 ## software
 Below is a screamingly incomplete list of software which you might have missed &ndash; potentially regretfully, since a lot of it have from our experience been what many migrate to and few from.

 ### text
-*   SublimeText is an extensible text editor, arguably the fastest and lightest of all.
+*   `SublimeText` is an extensible text editor, arguably the fastest and lightest that you might encounter.
 Its functionality and power comes from thousands of *packages* &ndash; extensions written to serve a purpose, e.g. provide a python engine, LaTeX language support, HTML layouts etc. Sublime is a great first choice for LaTeXing.

-*   Atom is another extensible text editor featuring brilliant Git integration.
+*   `Atom` is another extensible text editor featuring brilliant Git integration.
 Just like Sublime, it relies on a large set of community packages extending and enhancing it.
 Package `hydrogen`, for instance, offers a fantastic way to learn to code in many languages by allowing for interactive coding and inline display of results.
 The bulk of this course was written using Atom.

 ### Python
-*   PyCharm (Community edition) is what is called an integrated development environment (IDE) that consists of a customizable text editor to write code, TODO:what? to run it and a built-in debugger to, well, debug.
+*   `PyCharm` (Community edition) is what is called an integrated development environment (IDE) that consists of a customizable text editor to write code, TODO:what? to run it and a built-in debugger to, well, debug.
 Interestingly, the debugger serves more as a development tool for data science and econometrics, as it allows to run code line-by-line, inspect elements and trace errors.
 PyCharm well supports coding in R, and its text editor can be extended to other languages as well.
 Convenient integration with version control systems is there too.

 ### R
-*   RStudio would be a no-brainer here, although Atom and PyCharm are becoming ever more convenient.
+*   `RStudio` would be a no-brainer here, although Atom and PyCharm are becoming ever more convenient.

 ### version control
 to be discussed shortly.